shaunpersad/api-first/readme.md

 Note: in my nomenclature, an "entity" is an instance of a database model, e.g. in `$user = User::find(1)`, `$user` would be an "entity".

+Up next in the `CatsResource` anatomy is a protected property called `$with`.
+Much like the Eloquent function, this allows us to load specified associations whenever we ask for an entity, e.g. with a `get()` call (to be explained soon).
+This association loading can even be applied to collections of entities if we so desire (also to be explained soon).

+Following this is a public static method called `endpointFilters`.
+This is a highly important function.
+This is where we can define filters for our endpoints.
+Furthermore, all endpoint methods that are not public
+***must*** have a filter defined in this method, or else it will not be callable.
+Another ramification of this restriction is that every resource class that contains protected endpoint methods must implement an `endpointFilters` static method.